 You don’t have to hold up a microphone to your computer’s speakers to record its audio.
 Even if you don’t have a Stereo Mix option on your PC, you can easily record the sound coming from any Windows PC.

-You can record the sound coming from your PC in numerous ways, and we’re going to show you the three best we’ve found.
-The first two options use only software, and the third relies on an old trick that connects your computer’s audio output to its audio input with an audio cable.
+You can record the sound coming from your PC in numerous ways, and we’re going to show you some of the best we’ve found.
+The first three options use only software, and the third relies on an old trick that connects your computer’s audio output to its audio input with an audio cable.

 Stereo Mix is sometimes called “What U Hear.”
 It’s a special recording option that your sound drivers might provide.
 If it is included with your drivers, you can select Stereo Mix (instead of a microphone or audio line-in input), and then force any application to record the same sound that your computer is outputting from its speakers or headphones.